microsoft/api-guidelines/azure/ConsiderationsForServiceDesign.md

 There are two forms of pagination that MAY be supported by RESTful APIs.
 Server-driven paging mitigates against denial-of-service attacks by forcibly paginating a request over multiple response payloads.
 Client-driven paging enables clients to request only the number of resources that it can use at a given time.
+Services should almost always support server-driven paging and may optionally support client-driven paging.

 ### Server-driven paging